marionlamoureux/cml-2023/README.md

 Leave the rest unchanged.
 Click **Deploy Model** and the model will go through the build process and deploy a REST endpoint.
-Once the model is deployed, you can test it is working from the model Model Overview page.
+Once the model is deployed, you can test it is working from the Model Overview page.

 _**Note: This is important**_